115+ Free PTOE Practice Questions

 TPCB

-The PTOE exam has 150 multiple-choice questions across two 3-hour sessions.
+The PTOE exam has 150 multiple-choice questions administered in two 3-hour sessions.
 It covers six domains: traffic operations analysis, geometric design, traffic safety, control devices, engineering studies, and social/environmental issues.
-It is closed book with a calculator provided.
+It is closed book; TPCB supplies a formula sheet and candidates bring an approved calculator.

 Sample PTOE Practice Questions